nvc2002hc/embedded-iot-light-system/README.md

 ## Author

-This project was developed as part of an Embedded Systems & IoT course and follows real-world IoT architecture principles.
+This project was developed as part of an Embedded Systems & IoT course
+and follows real-world IoT architecture principles.

+**Authors:**
+- Nguyen Viet Cong
+- Bui Minh Tri

+University of Engineering and Technology (UET),
+Vietnam National University, Hanoi (VNU)

 ---